Wildboar-Software/isode/doc/isode-gen.8.md

      is the OSI terminal service.
 The implementation provided is roughly comparable to an average telnet implementation.

-     To generate the VT system, go to the isode-8.0 directory and
+     To generate the VT system, go to the isode directory and
      type:

           % ./make all-vt